 You may think that you have investments diversity, but you might want to think again.
 Many people have much of their wealth invested in their homes, which leaves them exposed to market crashes such as the 2008 mortgage crises.

-Remember though, diversification doesn’t mean that you won’t experience decreases in the capital.
+Remember though; diversification doesn’t mean that you won’t experience decreases in the capital.
 Rather it means that your portfolio can handle it and that you can ride out drops in the market if you choose.
-If you get caught in a market crash, selling is sometimes the worst things to do as now your loss has been realized.
+If you get caught in a market crash, selling is sometimes the worst thing to do as your loss has been realized.
 Up until the time you sell the loss in the capital is just on paper.

 An Introduction to Risk

 Risk can be measured by how volatile an investment is.
 The volatility of an investment is a measure of how quickly the returns on your investments can change.
 The more quickly the returns on an asset can change, the riskier it is.